Perspective | Our baby died after I carried him for 23 weeks. A simple test could have saved his life.

 My story is tragic, but not unique.
 I had a fairly typical pregnancy, with only minor complications, raising our hopes that we were out of the woods for a miscarriage or loss.
-But like 1 in 100 women, I had an “incompetent cervix.”
+But like many women, I had an “incompetent cervix.”

 On June 15, the date of my 20-week anatomy scan, the world came crumbling out from underneath us.
 My husband and I were excited and nervous for the scan, the most detailed one yet, that would let us see what our little boy looked like but could also pick up on any issues with his development.
 Coronavirus regulations required that I go to the appointment alone, with my husband waiting in the car.
 I sat in the dark office with the silent tech as she took hundreds of images of our baby.
 I could see a moment of confusion and fear on her face, and I knew there was a problem.
 She ran out to get the doctor on call, who came in silently with a similar look of horror.